Drumeo: History

 Falk had toured in 2002 with a Christian rock band, but after four months he decided to leave the group and stay in Abbotsford, saying he disliked life on the road.
 He then decided to upload videos instructing drum students, drawing customers with Google pay-per-click ads.
 In 2005, one of his students told Falk that a video that had been uploaded to an online drumming forum was "getting thousands of downloads".
 "We borrowed a handicam, and we filmed it at my family's farm.
 It smelled like manure in there, and there were flies flying around," he would later recall.
 He would later sell lesson packs online via digital content, which to many customers' chagrin was available via a link that was only active for 24 hours; many were still using dial-up modems.
 He also sold DVD packages of these initial lessons.

 Sales grew fast in 2005, and by 2006 Drumeo was in a positive situation until Google removed Falk and Kettner's pay-per-click ads, causing a massive reduction in sales.
 This caused Falk and Kettner to resort to search-engine optimization to increase their visibility, buying as many relevant domain names as they could think of.
 "Any popular phrase in the drumming world, we most likely own it," Falk remarked.
 This financial strategy nearly bankrupted the duo, and Falk mentioned in an interview that stores would buy at discount when conducting business operations with him.
 Their luck turned around in 2008 when they finally studied their audience and fine-tuned their advertising techniques.
 They had previously thought their main audience was teenagers, but their customers actually turned out to be much older men.

 Another issue that Falk needed to address was the issue of location.
 Abbotsford, described by Falk as "berries and churches" was not known for its musical talent, so there weren't a lot of local prominent musicians.
 Thus, Falk decided to tie in name talent by using his connections to manufacturers such as the Yamaha Corporation.
 He sold his pitch to Yamaha and expressed that it could have a positive impact on Yamaha's sales.
 This drew attention from the drumming community, and Toronto drummer Larnell Lewis of Snarky Puppy recorded a session at Drumeo's studio, followed by others such as Kenny Aronoff.

 Falk estimates that he sold about 100,000 packages before deciding he wanted to go back to a digital platform.
 The Drumeo brand was officially launched in 2011, with Falk describing it as "Netflix for drum lessons."
+The company originally planned to name the site "Drum IO" ("Drum Instructions Online"), but the domain name was taken; instead, they settled on "Drumeo" ("Drum Education Online").